Carol Kirkwood was born in Morar, Inverness-shire.

 After attending Napier University in Edinburgh, where she gained a BA in Commerce, Carol initially joined the BBC's Secretarial Reserve in London in 1984.

 Various internal moves led to her first broadcasts for the BBC's Religious Broadcasting department on Radio Scotland, Radio 2 and Radio 4.

-She started broadcasting on BBC News Channel (previously News24) then quickly added BBC One, as well as all the other BBC channels that feature weather to her portfolio.
-Currently she is the main Weather Presenter on BBC Breakfast.
+She started broadcasting on BBC News Channel (previously BBC News 24), then quickly added BBC One as well as all the other BBC channels that feature weather to her portfolio.
+Currently she is the main weather presenter on BBC Breakfast.

-In January 2012, Carol had the great honour of giving a talk to HM the Queen and the Ladies of the WI in Sandringham.
-Something she says she will never forget.
+In January 2012, Carol had the great honour of giving a talk to Her Majesty the Queen and the Ladies of the Women's Institute in Sandringham, something she says she will never forget.

 On her days off, you will find Carol ensconced in a book, or singing and dancing.

 The latter skills have been demonstrated during Children in Need in recent years, and of course on Strictly Come Dancing in 2015.

 She also enjoys fishing, travelling and driving fast cars.